byui-cit/cit470/ab3/README.md

 [CIT department VMware infrastructure](/cit470/courseinfo/vSphere)

 ### Requirements
--"localdomain" hostnames are resolved with the correct IP addresses.
+-All localdomain hostnames are resolved with the correct IP addresses.
 -Sticky leased IP addresses are correctly assigned to your endpoint hosts.
 -DNS functionality extends across security zones.